OJddJO/DungeonCrawler/technicalSpecification.md

 -   Production Phase: Game development.
 (Ends on November 1st)
 -   Testing Phase: Testing and debugging.
 (Ends on November 7th)
 -   First Release Phase: First playable compiled version.
 (November 8th)
+-   First Update: Addition of the new interface and new features.
+(December 20th)

 6. Development Team